 Rodgers and Hammerstein literally wrote the title song to Oklahoma! in the lobby there and later won a special Pulitzer for the play.

-Immortalized by Oliver Wendell Holmes in his Autocrat of the Breakfast Table.
-(Boston Common, the country’s oldest public park, is also a spot that Ralph Waldo Emerson grazed cows as a child.
+Immortalized by Oliver Wendell Holmes, Sr. in his Autocrat of the Breakfast Table.
+(Boston Common, the country’s oldest public green space, is also a spot that Ralph Waldo Emerson grazed cows as a child.
 And Poe, who had a distaste for the transcendentalists, dismissed them as frogpondians, for the Common’s Frog Pond on which people ice skate during the winter.)

 Jacob Wirth is a historic German-American restaurant and bar which was once frequented by Beat poet and novelist Jack Kerouac.
 It even boasts a cameo in his 1950 novel, The Town and the City.